AscentTracker/AsTra/hw/README.md

 by Fabio Varesano about barometric pressure sensor MS5611-01BA01.
-A resolution of a 50 cm would have been enough for logging climbing routes but sensitivity of just 10 centimeters was more than I could have hoped.
+A resolution of a 50 cm would have been enough for logging climbing routes but sensitivity of just 10 centimeters was more than I could have hoped for.
 Individual altitude readouts from the sensor are noisy, but averaging and filtering saves the day.

 AsTra is also inspired by these projecs and tutorials: